UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/first_two_seam_staples.png)

-Recursively copy/paste to get the rest:
+Recursively copy/paste to get the rest.
+Note that because they start down one helix compared to the edge staples, there will be 11 total instead of 12:

 ![](images/all_seam_staples.png)

 ### inner staples

-Draw this staple on helices 0, 1, 2:
+Next to the left edge staples, draw this staple on helices 0, 1, 2:

 ![](images/first_inner_staple.png)